 As some of you may know, I started my online venture as an artist wayyyy back in 2006.

 I was creating and selling artwork online a few years before discovering blogging and and web design.

 Solopreneurs don’t settle for anything much less than being able to take control, period.

 You might come across many folks complaining about their situation.
 I hear it everyday in this business, and not just online either.

-I hear many people saying how they wish they had more time to do the things they love, or how they wish they could make the weekend’s last longer.
+I also hear many people saying how they wish they had more time to do the things they loved, or how they wish they could make the weekends last longer.